oroscow/phageDisplayAnalysis/3_conservationAnalysis/readme.md

 # Conservation Analysis

-Analyses UbV ELISA and/or sequencing data by showing only non-conserved amino acid residues, highlighting regions that were targeted for diversification in the original phage display library, and calculating diversity and biochemistry metrics.
+Analyses phage display ELISA and/or sequencing data by showing only non-conserved amino acid residues, highlighting regions that were targeted for diversification in the original phage display library, and calculating diversity and biochemistry metrics.